ckeditor/ckeditor5/docs/installation/frameworks/vuejs-v2.md

 #### Configuring `vite.config.js`

 Configuring CKEditor with Vue 2 and Vite is pretty simple.
-Modify the existing config by importing `ckeditor5` and `@vitejs/plugin-vue2`.
-Add them to the list of plugins.
+Modify the existing config by importing the `ckeditor5` package.
+Then add it to the list of plugins.

 ```js
 // vite.config.js